cloudlinux/user-docs-solo-cloudlinux/docs/faq/README.md

 You can read more about the X-Ray tool [here](/manager/#x-ray).

-### Will the monitoring tools work with the LiteSpeed and Nginx web servers?
+### Will the Website Monitoring Tool (WMT) work with the LiteSpeed and Nginx web servers?

 Yes, they will.